Makerspace-Antwerpen/esp32-klankentapper/documentation/wifi.md

 ![Wifi password](/documentation/imgs/wifi_password.png)

 This will take a while.
-You can monitor the connection phase by opening the ESP-IDF executable, moving to the right directory and typing the following command:
+You can monitor the connection phase by opening the ESP-IDF executable, moving to the right directory and typing the following command: `idf.py monitor`.

-    idf.py monitor

 When the connection is established you are greeted with an ip-address which we will use to configure our MQTT connection.